Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/share-images.md

 {{% /notice %}}

 ### Accept shared Image
-To accept shared Image use RC File of the CLI User named *dev2CLIuser*, created in the Project, that you want to share Image with, and do the following:
+To accept shared Image do the following:

-* place RC File of the created CLI User, named *dev2CLIuser*, to your Virtual Machine and execute it starting with dot:
+* use CLI User named *dev2CLIuser* created in the Project-2 - place RC File of the created CLI User to your Virtual Machine and execute it starting with dot:
     `vi dev2-openrc`
     `. dev2-openrc`